hung60129/ChROseq_2.0/README.md

 /programs/rstudio_server/rstudio_start 3.5.0
 ```

 Say here you want to compare TREs that are specific to stage A compared to control.
-You can use this template to generate `[PROJECT-NAME-stageA-specific-TRE].bed` and `[PROJECT-NAME-non-stageA-specific-TRE].bed` (background), both will be used for HOMER motif analysis.
+You can use this template to generate `[PROJECT-NAME-stageA-specific-TRE].bed` and `[PROJECT-NAME-non-stageA-specific-TRE].bed` (background), both will be used for HOMER motif analysis. <br>

 ### HOMER motif analysis
 Find more information about HOMER motif analysis [here](http://homer.ucsd.edu/homer/motif/).
 This tool has been installed in our lab space, all you need to do is to source the HOMER environment by the following command and you should be able to carry out any analyses provided by HOMER.  <br>